bitfalls/bitfalls_content/authors/morrigan/01-staking_device/en_US/final.md

 Also, don't forget to keep your wallet version updated.
 The process of updating is similar to installing but you need to pull the new version.
 You can follow the official [guide to updating](https://olcko.gitbooks.io/staking-stratis-on-a-raspberry-pi/content/updating-stratis.html).

+## Additional tip to earn more

+To maximize your staking profits, you should combine all your transactions into one block.
+This can be done,  without loosing your staking weight in the network, using wallet feature called Coin control.

+ To do so, follow the next steps:

+ 1. In wallet, open `Settings -> Options -> Display` and select `Display coin control features`.
+ 2. Copy your address (from `Receive` tab).
+ 3. Go to `Send coins`, click `Inputs` and select all of your coins.
+ 4. Send 1 coin (or any amount) to your address.

+ To see that your coins are really combined, open `Inputs` tab again.
+After you receive your staking rewards, make these steps again.

 ## Conclusion

 The money benefits of staking are not big (though the investment isn't either) so don't expect a big profit.
 However, it's still better than bank savings and you still support the coin network.
 To predict rewards from staking Stratis tokens you can use the [STRAT calculator](https://stratispool.com/).